PyratLabs/ansible-role-k3s/README.md

 #### Important note about `k3s_control_node` and High Availability (HA)

-By default only one host will be defined as a control node by Ansible, If you do not set a host as a control node, the role will automatically delegate the first play host as a control node (master).
+By default only one host will be defined as a control node by Ansible, If you do not set a host as a control node, this role will automatically delegate the first play host as a control node (master).
 This is not suitable for use in a Production workload.